dbt-labs/docs.getdbt.com/website/docs/docs/cloud/use-visual-editor.md

 ## Prerequisites
 - You have an active [dbt Cloud Enterprise](https://www.getdbt.com/pricing) account.
-- You have a [developer license](/docs/cloud/manage-access/seats-and-users) Who can access editor? dev license? read only?
+- You have a [developer license](/docs/cloud/manage-access/seats-and-users) ???
+WHO can access editor? dev license? read-only?
 - You have a dbt Cloud project created already with dev credentials set up.
 - Successful job run on Production or Staging [environment](/docs/dbt-cloud-environments)
 - Have AI-powered features toggle enabled